 Troubleshooting skills.
 Line installers and repairers must be able to diagnose problems in increasingly complex electrical systems and telecommunication lines.

 The median annual wage for telecommunications line installers and repairers is $60,190.
 The lowest 10 percent earned less than $37,140, and the highest 10 percent earned more than $98,320.

-In May 2015, the median annual wages for line installers and repairers in the top industries in which they worked were as follows:
+The median annual wages for line installers and repairers in the top industries in which they work are as follows:

 |Electric power generation, transmission and distribution||$90,960|